THE ROADLESS RULE

 SOCIAL MEDIA CAPTION: Grizzlies don’t just need habitat.
 They need secure habitat.
 Roads bring people, speed, noise, poaching risk, and displacement — especially for females with cubs.
 That’s why the U.S. Fish & Wildlife Service relies on roadless areas for recovery.
 No roadless = no recovery.
 Take action today against rescinding the Roadless Rule: bearsbelong.com

-SOCIAL MEDIA CAPTION: If you care about grizzly bears in the lower 48, you care about the Roadless Rule.
-Because nearly 5.4 million acres of their connectivity habitat depends on it.
+SOCIAL MEDIA CAPTION: If you care about grizzly bears in the lower 48, you should care about the Roadless Rule.
+These remaining intact forests provide the secure habitat and connectivity grizzlies need to survive and expand—free from the roads, fragmentation, and industrial pressure that so often follow.
 Take action today against rescinding the Roadless Rule: bearsbelong.com